 Please also see our Benefits Cap Frequently Asked Questions attached to this page.

 Social Rented Sector Size Criteria (Under-occupation deduction)

 Housing Benefit for most people living in private rented accommodation has been limited to the number of bedrooms they need for many years.
-These rules are now being applied to working age people living in social housing, that is homes let by registered social landlords such as councils and housing associations.
+These rules now apply to working age people living in social housing, that is homes let by registered social landlords such as councils and housing associations.